johnnovak/gridmonger/sphinx-docs/source/appendixes/advanced-usage.rst

 .. note::

-  Options requiring a value need to be specified in ``option:VALUE`` format, e.g. to set the window size to 1200×800, you would use ``--width:1200 --height:800`` (or the shorthand ``-W:1200 -H:800``).
+  Options requiring a value need to be specified in ``option:VALUE`` format;
+  for example, to set the window size to 1200×800, you would use ``--width:1200 --height:800`` (or the shorthand ``-W:1200 -H:800``).